-Robine and Jagger (2005) also consider some of the literature in this area published in recent years.
-One of the main problems they identified was a lack of consistency in the definitions of healthy life expectancy and also the way in which these definitions are defined; these include active life expectancy (ALE) and disability free life expectancy (DFLE).
+- 3.5.3 Robine & Jagger (2005) also consider some of the literature published in recent years in this area.
+One of the main problems which they identified was a lack of consistency in the definitions of healthy life expectancy and also the way in which these definitions are defined; these include active life expectancy (ALE) and disability free life expectancy (DFLE).
 Their main finding was that the compression of disability, or increase in ALE, is most likely to occur in those countries where disability was originally high and where life expectancy is increasing slowly.
 Another area which they consider is the gender gap in life expectancy and ALE.
-Robine and Jagger (2005) describe the widening of the gender gap in life expectancy throughout the 20th century, which meant that by the end of the century females lived on average 7 years longer than males.
-They found no satisfactory explanation for this gender gap, although the possible influence of traditional masculine and feminine roles in the 20th century is considered.
-That is, that traditional male behaviours, such as smoking, heavy drinking, fast driving, and delaying seeking medical attention, undermine longevity, whilst traditionally female behaviours, such as wearing seat belts, health screening and taking vitamins may improve longevity.
-Robine and Jagger found that this gap was not present in ALE, or disability.
-That is, although female may live longer the years of ALE are similar between the sexes.
-However, few studies have looked at both the longevity gap and disability gap.

-Two articles by Manton et al (2006a, 2006b) were recommended to the scoping group.
-In these studies Manton et al consider life expectancy and healthy life expectancy in the USA in terms of the contribution of, and the cost to, Medicare, Medicaid and the social security system.
-Using a number of different sources they considered trends in life expectancy and health life expectancy from the 1930s and predicted trends forward until 2080.
-They found that between 1935 and 1982 healthy or ALE at age 65 grew at the same rate as life expectancy.
-However, the rate of decline in disability prevalence accelerated between 1982-1999 from the earlier rate of 0.6% to 0.8%.
+Robine & Jagger (2005) describe the widening of the gender gap in life expectancy throughout the 20th century, which meant that, by the end of the century, females lived, on average, seven years longer than males.
+They found no satisfactory explanation for this gender gap, although the possible influence of traditional masculine and feminine roles in the 20th century is considered; that is that traditional male behaviours, such as smoking, heavy drinking, fast driving and delaying seeking medical attention, undermine longevity, whilst traditionally female behaviours, such as wearing seat belts, health screening and taking vitamins, may improve longevity.
+Robine & Jagger found that this gap was not present in ALE, or disability; that is, although a female may live longer, the years of ALE are similar between the sexes.
+However, few studies have looked at both the longevity gap and the disability gap. - 3.5.4 Two articles by Manton et al. (2006a, 2006b) were recommended to the scoping group.
+In these studies, Manton et al. consider life expectancy and healthy life expectancy in the U.S.A. in terms of the contribution of, and the cost to, Medicare, Medicaid and the social security system.
+Using a number of different sources, they considered trends in life expectancy and healthy life expectancy from the 1930s and predicted trends forward until 2080.
+They found that, between 1935 and 1982, healthy life expectancy or ALE at age 65 grew at the same rate as life expectancy.
+However, the rate of decline in disability prevalence accelerated between 1982 and 1999, from the earlier rate of 0.6% to 0.8%.
 The effect of this was that the proportion of total life expectancy at age 65 spent in good health increased from 72.8% to 78.5%.
 These rates are projected to increase further to 84.5% by 2022, and 88.1% by 2080.
-Manton et al also estimated dramatic increases in ALE as a percentage of total life expectancy amongst the over 85s, with the ratio increasing from 23.3% in 1935, to 46.9% in 1999, reaching 63% in 2022 and 75% in 2080.
+Manton et al. also estimated dramatic increases in ALE as a percentage of total life expectancy amongst the over 85s, with the ratio increasing from 23.3% in 1935 to 46.9% in 1999, reaching 63% in 2022 and 75% in 2080.